cabo.

 “how do you want me?”

-but you only see the nature of it all.
+but you can see the nature in it.

 vibrating with foreverness,